St. Patrick's Day beating: Legal aftermath

 On April 13, 2012, the first suspect, Aaron Jacob Parsons, a 20-year-old man from Rosedale, Maryland, was arrested after he turned himself in.
 Parsons worked as a party promoter and had graduated from Our Lady of Mount Carmel High School in Baltimore County.
 Prior to the arrest of Parsons, WBFF (Fox 45 Baltimore) interviewed him without notifying the Baltimore Police Department.
 As a result, the department ended the station's relationship with the department in regards to the program "Fugitive Files."

 Three other suspects were also arrested.
 They were 20-year-old Shayona Mikia Davis of northwest Baltimore, 18-year-old Deangelo Carter of Baltimore, and 21-year-old Shatia Baldwin of Baltimore.

-All of the suspects were black, while the victim was white.
-The police were not investigating the incident as a hate crime.
-Frederick H. Bealefeld III, the police commissioner of Baltimore City and a White American, said on The C4 Show on WBAL that the attack was "drunken opportunistic criminality" after a caller into the show argued that if the victim was black and the attackers were white, the four suspects would have been charged with hate crimes and the case would have called the attention of civil rights leaders.
-LZ Granderson commented on this case in relation to the Trayvon Martin incident in Florida by saying "For if President Obama had a son, he would look like Trayvon, but he would also look like one of the assailants in that video.
-That's the uncomfortable truth that the black community must deal with: Racism still hurts us, but not nearly as much as we hurt ourselves."

 Davis was charged with armed robbery since she used her shoe to hit the victim.
 After Mandich learned that Parsons was arrested, Mandich said that "I actually take no pleasure in his arrest".

 By May 10, 2012, the state government dropped 13 of the 24 total criminal charges filed against the defendants.
 On July 9, 2012, the suspects pleaded guilty, with Parsons and Baldwin doing so to robbery and Carter and Davis to second degree assault.
 Parsons received a three-year jail sentence, with two of these years being suspended.
 Carter and Davis were sentenced to one year each, including time served.
 Baldwin's sentencing was scheduled to occur on December 7, 2012.
 Baldwin received three years in prison.
 Warren Brown, the defense attorney, said that Parsons "offered an apology to both the victim and the city, interestingly because he knows he brought disrepute to the city, considering this went viral and cast a negative image of the city."

 Carter was incarcerated in the Maryland Reception, Diagnostic and Classification Center; he is no longer incarcerated.
 Parsons was incarcerated in the Baltimore City Detention Center.
 He is no longer incarcerated.
 Baldwin was incarcerated in the Baltimore City Detention Center.
 She is no longer incarcerated.